endreymarcell/namingthings/src/lib/posts/svelte-wrong.md

 let { count } = getProps<Props>();
 ```

-Provided that there's a declaration injected for `getProps<T>(): T`, this is valid, and it represents the idea much
+Provided that there's a declaration injected for `getProps<T>(): T`, this is valid, and it represents the idea much better.
-better.
-(If it were up to me, I'd of course force `const` here instead of `let`, but let's just follow Svelte's philosophy
-here.)

 ## Store values, rather than stores, are prefixed with `$`